collective/Products.FacultyStaffDirectory/Products/FacultyStaffDirectory/examples/Products.MobilePhoneExtender/Products/MobilePhoneExtender/README.txt

      section.
 You should see a Mobile Phone field.
 Tada!

 Version History

+  ' ' 3.0 -- ' '

+        * Switch to a IBrowserLayerAwareExtender

+        * Modernize code (proper metadata for GS profiles, zcml registration of profiles, etc.)

+        * Drop Plone 2.5 support.

   ' ' 2.1 -- ' '

         * Added support for full i18n.